Anti-discrimination laws in force in Victoria include:

 Discrimination and victimisation that occur in the workplace may also be covered by the Fair Work Act 2009 (Cth) (‘Fair Work Act’).
 For further information about the Fair Work Act, see Chapter 11.5: Employment contracts, awards and agreements.

 The overlap between Commonwealth and Victorian laws is complex.
-Generally, a complaint of discrimination cannot be made under both Commonwealth and state Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. at the same time, so it is important to choose the appropriate avenue.
+Generally, a complaint of discrimination cannot be made under both Commonwealth and state legislation at the same time, so it is important to choose the appropriate avenue.